google/triage-party/docs/deploy.md

 ### Google Cloud Run

-Triage Party was designed to run great with Google Cloud Run.
-Once a container is built, you can deploy it using the UI, or via gcloud.
-As Cloud Run aggressively spins down idle containers and provides no persistant storage, it is highly recommended to persist cache to an external database.
-Here is an example for persisting to Cloud SQL:
+Triage Party was designed to run with Google Cloud Run.
+That said, Google Cloud Run agressively spins down containers which are not serving incoming requests, which means:

+* Results may sometimes be stale (a warning will be shown in the UI)
+* For faster start-up, you'll want to configure an external persistent cache, such as Cloud SQL

+Here is a command-line example that deploys to Cloud Run with Cloud SQL persistence:

 ```shell
 gcloud beta run deploy "${SERVICE_NAME}" \